Knowledge base

 Open, proven, and secure IaaS solution

-For Infomaniak, it is the infrastructure that drives kDrive, Swiss Backup and the Webmail, services used by several million users.
+For Infomaniak, it is the infrastructure that powers kDrive, Swiss Backup, and the Webmail, services used by several million users.
 But Public Cloud is accessible to everyone and provides the resources you need to develop your projects.

-With customized and tailored offers, you will have no trouble managing your development budget.
+With personalized and tailored offers, you will have no trouble managing your development budget.
 No setup fees.
 No minimum amount.
 Cancelable at any time.
-You only pay for the resources actually used with Public Cloud at the end of each month, same for Kubernetes Service.
+You only pay for the resources actually used with Public Cloud at the end of each month, the same goes for Kubernetes Service.

 Jelastic Cloud

-Jelastic Cloud allows you to create custom development environments with the technologies of your choice (PHP
+Jelastic Cloud allows you to create custom development environments with the technologies of your choice (PHP, Java, Docker, Ruby, etc.).
+It is a flexible cloud offer:

 - Horizontal and vertical scaling of resources.